 They should provide personalized rate estimates

-Whenever you're considering to get student loan you should always consider checking the other options.
+Whenever you're considering getting a student loan you should always consider checking the other options.
 It will help you to check with different compatible interest rates.
 You should always consider options for free money such as scholarship options.

 Fill and submit your Federal Student Aid Form to check the eligibility for grants.
 If you exhaust all the possible options then you should opt for a private lender.